Catholic Encyclopedia: History

-The five editors of the encyclopedia convened their first editorial meeting at the offices of the Messenger in Manhattan.
-In addition to frequent informal conferences and constant communication by letters, the editors held 134 formal meetings to consider the plan, scope and progress of the multi-volume reference work This review process may have been accelerated by the reuse of older authorized publications.
-The editors received a nihil obstat, a declaration of no objection, from Remy Lafort, an official church censor, on November 1, 1908.
-Archbishop John Farley of New York then gave the first volumes of the encyclopedia his imprimatur.
+The five editors of the encyclopedia convened their first editorial meeting at the offices of the Messenger of the Sacred Heart in Manhattan, New York City.
+In addition to frequent informal conferences and constant communication by letters, the editors held 134 formal meetings to consider the plan, scope and progress of the multi-volume reference work.
+This review process may have been accelerated by the reuse of older authorized publications.
+The editors received a nihil obstat, a declaration of no objection, from Remy Lafort, an official Church censor, on November 1, 1908.
+Archbishop John M. Farley of New York then gave the first volumes of the encyclopedia his imprimatur.

 Publication of the Catholic Encyclopedia began in 1907 with Volume 1 Aachen–Assize.
 It ended with Volume 15, Tournon–Zwirner, published in 1913.
-A first supplement was published nine years later in 1922; a second supplement in nine loose-leaf sections was published by The Gilmary Society three decades later, between 1950 and 1958.
+A first supplement was published nine years later in 1922; a second supplement in nine loose-leaf sections was published by the Gilmary Society three decades later, between 1950 and 1958.

 In 1912, a special completely illustrated, commemorative volume was awarded to those patrons who contributed to the start of the enterprise in 1907 by buying multiple encyclopedia sets early on.

-There was controversy over the presence of The Catholic Encyclopedia on the shelves in public libraries in the United States with nativist protests that this violated the constitutional separation of church and state, including a successful court appeal in Belleville, New Jersey.
+There was controversy over the presence of the Catholic Encyclopedia on the shelves in public libraries in the United States, with nativist protests that this violated the separation of church and state proclaimed in the U.S. Constitution, including a successful court appeal in Belleville, New Jersey.

-The original Catholic Encyclopedia was updated during the 1960s by the faculty of the Catholic University.
+The original Catholic Encyclopedia was updated during the 1960s by the faculty of the Catholic University of America.
 The university published the New Catholic Encyclopedia in 1967, followed by several supplements over the next three decades.
 Catholic University published a revised second edition of the New Catholic Encyclopedia in 2002, followed by more supplements.